 God had Jonah tell the people of Nineveh that he would judge them in 40 days, but when He saw how they responded He changed His mind and delayed the judgment.
 The Hebrew word is nacham and as you can see, means to change one’s mind.

 The examples I gave of John the Baptist in Matt.
-3:1, and Peter in Acts 2:38 in this week’s Feature Article demonstrate the same idea in the New Testament.
-In both places, the Greek word is metanoeo and means “to change one’s mind”.
+3:2, and Peter in Acts 2:38 in the article, What Is Sin? demonstrate the same idea in the New Testament.
+In both places, the Greek word is metanoeo and means to change one’s mind.
 Both John and Peter were admonishing their listeners to change their minds about their need for a Savior.

 Commentators sometimes attach their own opinions in defining the word, but according to Strong’s Concordance, from which I got this definition, the meaning is clear.
 Like I said, it’s one of the Bible’s most misunderstood words.